CExA-project/brak/README.md

 The later is due to reference counting being disabled for wrappers.
 Though using it, the subview wrapper does not benefit of it much, but the same order of magnitude of execution time can be obtained if the initial view is already unmanaged.

-For a more realistic use of the arrays, a subview wrapper is 25 times slower than a view, and an array wrapper is 1.6 times faster.
+For a more realistic use of the arrays, a subview wrapper is 41 times slower than a view, and an array wrapper is 1.5 times faster.
-Frequent accesses to the data is less well handled by the subview wrapper.
+Frequent accesses to data is less well handled by the subview wrapper.
+Using an already unmanaged view brings the performance of the subview wrapper similar to the use of Kokkos views.

 For a heavy access of elements, a subview wrapper is 62 % times slower than a view for CPU serial execution.
 It is 3 % slower, respectively 12 % slower, for CPU parallel execution, respectively GPU execution, meaning that parallel execution tends to lower the difference.